 Please look carefully at the admission criteria and how places were offered in previous years for each school.
-This information does not guarantee you a school place but will help you to consider whether you will be successful in gaining a place or not.
+This information does not guarantee you a school place, but will help you to consider whether you are likely to be more successful in gaining a place or not.

-If proximity to school is used as a criterion or tiebreaker, your chances of obtaining a place at a school a long way from where you live are less than at a school nearer to your home.
-You should consider naming your designated area school as one of your preferences and remember to use all your possible preferences.
+If proximity to school is used as a criterion or tiebreaker, your chances of obtaining a place at a school a long way from where you live may be less than at a school nearer to your home.
+You should consider naming your designated area school as one of your preferences and use all your preferences.
 This will maximise your chances of being offered a preferred school.

-You will find details of how places were offered in previous years on the website.
+You will find details of how places were offered in previous years on the council website www.rbwm.gov.uk.
 You may have to contact some academies and voluntary aided schools directly for this information.